 You may already think of vitamin E as an antioxidant, or an agent that stops the body from falling victim to free radicals—those chemically unstable molecules that cause the body to break down.
 In the brain, this often means developing degenerative diseases, such as Alzheimer’s and dementia.

-As you obviously don’t want a vitamin E deficiency, be sure to eat plenty of nuts, seeds, olives and other foods rich in this vitamin.
-You should also consider taking vitamin E supplements to maintain a stable mind in late life, especially if you know Dementia, Alzheimer’s and Parkinson’s runs in your family.
+As you obviously don’t want a vitamin E deficiency, be sure to eat plenty of nuts, seeds, olives, and other foods rich in this vitamin.
+You should also consider taking vitamin E supplements to maintain a stable mind in late life, especially if you know Dementia, Alzheimer’s, and Parkinson’s runs in your family.

-Like vitamin D, vitamin C is water soluble and a necessary element in synthesizing neurotransmitters.
+Like vitamin D, vitamin C is water-soluble and a necessary element in synthesizing neurotransmitters.
 In the case of vitamin C, the chief neurotransmitter at stake is norepinephrine, a chemical that we need for vital survival reflexes and other brain functions.

 On top of eating plenty of citrus fruits, you can take supplements as a backup; however, consult your doctor to determine the appropriate dosage, as an overdose of vitamin C can cause an array of stomach woes and, over time, even kidney stones.

 Yet another important brain chemical synthesizer, B12 is a major player in the functioning of the central nervous system and the production of new red blood cells.
-Older subjects with low intake of vitamin B12 have demonstrated to have slower cognition, decreased spatial orientation and poor memory.
+Older subjects with low intake of vitamin B12 have demonstrated to have slower cognition, decreased spatial orientation, and poor memory.

-Vitamin B12 is easy to get from a variety of meat and dairy items, such as red meat, fowl, milk and eggs.
-For vegans in particular, this is one clear case where supplements are encouraged.
+Vitamin B12 is easy to get from a variety of meat and dairy items, such as red meat, fowl, milk, and eggs.
+For vegans, in particular, this is one clear case where supplements are encouraged.

 In addition to maintaining a diet and supplement regimen that gives you the “brain food” you need, there are other nutrients that are known to promote brain functioning.
-Gingko biloba extract, for example, helps with focus and concentration, and can only be taken in supplemental form.
+Gingko Biloba extract, for example, helps with focus and concentration, and can only be taken in supplemental form.

 Although we should always be skeptical of sudden fads, there truly are mental superfoods, such as the fermented soy product natto.
-However you choose to get your daily intake of essential vitamins, to make the most of out of your latter years, be sure to feed your head.
+However, you choose to get your daily intake of essential vitamins, to make the most of out of your latter years, be sure to feed your head.